DataDog/datadog-cloudformation-macro/serverless/README.md

 ## Usage with AWS SAM

-To deploy your serverless application with SAM, add the Datadog Serverless CloudFormation macro under the `Transform` section in your `template.yml` file, after the required SAM transform:
+To deploy your serverless application with SAM, add the Datadog Serverless CloudFormation macro under the `Transform` section in your `template.yml` file, after the required SAM transform

 ```yaml
 Transform: